cabal-club/cable/handshake.md

 these steps:

 1. Compute the total length of all of the cipertexts fragments, in bytes, as `len`, a 32-bit unsigned little endian integer.
+This is equal to the length of the plaintext, plus an additional 16 bytes for each segment.

 2. `WriteBytes(len)`